Group Counseling

 How many times have you answered the question, “How are you doing?” with a shrug and a “Fine, I guess”?
 Ever felt like you just have to quietly manage hard experiences on your own for fear of being seen as weak?
 Being a man carries with it a set of social expectations that can corrode our mental health and well-being.
 Join us for Men’s Group, a therapeutic group space where students can connect with other men around shared experiences, practice vulnerability with each other, and learn effective ways to deepen relationships with loved ones.

-This group provides a supportive space for individual who identify as immigrants (1st gen, 1.5 gen, 2nd gen, etc.).
+This group provides a supportive space for individuals who identify as immigrants (1st gen, 1.5 gen, 2nd gen, etc.).
 Students are provided opportunities to receive support related to the immigrant experience, such as family stressors, bicultural identity issues, identity development, U.S. immigration issues, and more.

 This group is designed to be a safe space for all women of color to gather and support one another while discussing issues relevant to their lived experiences.